kelu124/awesome-latticeFPGAs/Readme.md

 ## Other commercial products

-HX8K and ECP5 so far.
+HX8K and ECP5 so far. (and now up5k!)

+### Up5K

+* [Osmocom icE1usb](http://shop.sysmocom.de/products/icE1usb) - The icE1usb is a dual-port E1 adapter with a USB interface.
+It can be used to attach to circuit-switched primary-rate E1 circuits used in traditional/legacy telecom environments.
+[Datasheet](https://www.sysmocom.de/downloads/icE1usb_data_sheet.pdf) (PDF).

 ### HX8K